I was reading in La Presse yesterday about a farmer who wrote a book: La ferme impossible.».

 So, there are 2 solutions left: do like everyone else and buy farms with quotas, but that means spending nearly $ 2 million.

-The other solution is to play with the rules in place and be imaginative.f.
+The other way is to play with the rules and be imaginative.

 The possible farm in 2020 involves online trading.
 We can't get out of it.
-And I'm proving that by playing by the rules, a quota-free farm can be profitable.e.
+And I'm proving that if you play by the rules, a quota-free farm can be profitable.

-My farm which was not profitable is becoming profitable in less than a year and has 3 employees now.t.
+My farm which was not profitable is becoming profitable in less than a year and has 3 employees now.

 We have to go back to basics and sell directly to the consumer.